Choosing an air ambulance

 - Industry standards: Minimal federal regulations allow some aircraft to be operated by a single pilot with a minimum of 1,500 hours' total flying time as pilot in command.

-- Mayo One Airplane standards: Mayo One Airplane requires two pilots for each flight.
+- Mayo Clinic standards: Mayo Clinic requires two pilots for each airplane flight.
 Our pilots are full-time team members dedicated to emergency medical services and do not fly other missions.
-All Mayo One Airplane pilots are Certified Airline Transport Pilots, the highest certification available.
+All Mayo Clinic's medical airplane pilots hold an Airline Transport Pilot Certificate, the highest certification available.

 Is the air ambulance company a member of the Commission on Accreditation of Medical Transport Systems (CAMTS)?
 Is it CAMTS accredited?

-- Mayo One Airplane standards: Mayo One Airplane is accredited by CAMTS.
+- Mayo Clinic standards: Mayo Clinic's medical airplane team is accredited by CAMTS.
 To attain accreditation, the service is evaluated on safety standards, education, equipment, staffing, communications, maintenance and administration.

 What are the transport team qualifications?
-Have they had any special training?
+Has the team had any special training?

-- Industry standards: There are no federal requirements regarding the medical qualifications of the flight team.
+- Industry standards: There are no federal requirements regarding the medical qualifications of flight teams.

-- Mayo One Airplane standards: All Mayo One Airplane transport nurses, paramedics, respiratory therapists and other specialists work at Mayo Clinic and are experienced in critical care medicine.
-Transport nurses and paramedics are trained in Advanced Life Support.
+- Mayo Clinic standards: All Mayo Clinic Ambulance Service air ambulance transport nurses, paramedics, respiratory therapists and other specialists work at Mayo Clinic and are experienced in critical care medicine.
+Transport nurses and paramedics are trained in Advanced Cardiovascular Life Support.
 Specialized teams are available for both pediatric and neonatal care, and all team members are trained in flight physiology and have annual safety training.
-Each flight team is selected based on the patient's unique current and potential needs, which is also the case for all equipment — from automated external defibrillators to neonatal transporters.
+Each flight team is selected based on the patient's unique current and potential needs, which is also the case for the selection of all equipment — from automated external defibrillators to neonatal transporters.
 Flight team members are also dedicated medical transport professionals, rather than individuals pulled from other medical units when needed for a flight.

 Is there a medical director?